Adaptive experiment design for LTI systems: Numerical illustration: -gain estimation

 \subsection{The optimization problem}

 In the identification procedure, the new input of each step is determined by the solution of the optimization problem (\ref{Numerical-optimal}).
-Obviously, with the parametrization described above, the objective function $\EE [ u_n^2 ] $ in (\ref{Numerical-optimal}) equals the first auto-correlation coefficient $\hr_0$.
-As suggested in \cite{gerencser09}, the variance constraint ${\rm Var}[ |\bar{G}_N|_2^2] \le \gamma$ may be replaced by using a linear approximation of $| G (q, \overline{\tht}_N) |_2^2$ around the true value
+Obviously, with the parametrization described above, the objective function $\EE [ u_n^2 ] $ in (\ref{Numerical-optimal}) equals $\hr_1$.
+As suggested in \cite{gerencser09}, the variance constraint ${\rm Var}[ \|\bar{G}_N\|_2^2] \le \gamma$ may be replaced using a linear approximation of $\| G (q, \overline{\tht}_N) \|_2^2$ around the true value